 They are easier to maintain, they’re environmentally friendly, hail and fire resistant and more cost-effective in the long term.
 You get all that plus a gorgeous looking roof.
 Who wouldn’t want that?

 So, if you’re a professional roofer expect to install lots of metal roofs in the future.
-Metal roofs are slippery and you need to take some safety measures.
+Metal roofs are unsafe to walk on, they’re very slippery and proper slip-resistant footwear is required.

 A metal surface is sleek by default, and oil residue, heat, dirt, pollen or moisture can make it even more slippery.

-Since metal roofs are very slick, the outsole of your shoes must provide good traction and grip to keep you from slipping.
-The bottoms of your shoes must feel like they’re sticking to the metal surface, giving you good balance, a secure and safe feeling.
+The outsole of your metal roof boots must provide good traction and grip to keep you from slipping.
+The bottoms of your shoes must feel like they’re sticking on the metal surface, giving you good balance, a secure and safe feeling.

-Shoes with flat soles give good support and stability.
 A flat soled shoe will help you find a nice balance and will give you more stability on a steeper pitch.
-Flat soled shoes are far better to walk on metal roofs, they “stick” really nice.

-The reasons why we chose these shoes as our favorite are: affordable price, lightweight, Vibram outsole (slip-resistant), durable, very comfortable and breathable.
+The reasons why we chose these shoes as our favorite metal roofing shoes:

 On a metal roof, the sole should feel like its sticking onto the metal surface providing the grip you need.
 This is the vented model, which we recommend for hot summers.
 The vent version is breathable, allows air to flow to keep your feet fresh and dry.